End of Windows 7 Support: Steps to Maintain Security and Keep Your System Up-to-Date

 1. Upgrade to Windows 10

-Transitioning to Windows 10 is arguably the most straightforward choice for users wanting to maintain access to the latest Software and games.
+Transitioning to Windows 10 is arguably the most straightforward choice for users wanting to maintain access to the latest software and games.
 Many new titles, especially VR games, require Windows 10 to function correctly.

 Windows 10 offers several versions including Home, Pro, Education, and Enterprise.
 For most consumers, Windows 10 Pro strikes a balance between features and control.
 If you’re part of an educational institution, you might qualify for a free Windows 10 Education license.
 Alternatively, check if you can upgrade your current system as there are still paths to upgrade from Windows 7 or 8.1 at no cost.